fishie/infinite-sequence-investigator/README.md

 python3 -m http.server
 ```

+# Test
+Running npm test requires nodejs version 12 or higher because of --experimental-modules which is experimental support for ES6 style modules in nodejs.

 # Troubleshooting
 ```
 Uncaught (in promise) TypeError: Failed to execute 'compile' on 'WebAssembly': Incorrect response MIME type.
 Expected 'application/wasm'.